 The game is to score 701, 501 or 301 as previously agreed.

-For fast practise games play 301.
+For fast practice, games play 301.
 For league and competition 501 and for pairs 701.
-In fact any agreed starting number can be used but usually the number should end 01 the reason for this is so a player must hit another part of the board other than the 20’s segment in order to win a game.
+In fact, any agreed starting number can be used but usually, the number should end 01 the reason for this is so a player must hit another part of the board other than the 20’s segment in order to win a game.

 Yorkshire Dartboard Games